mattrx/env-compare/README.md

 # env-compare

 Tool to compare multiple env files.
-Ignores empty lines and comments.
+Ignores empty lines and comments from env files.
 Only checks if the variables exist, not the content.
+Can also handle json files.

 ## Install
 ```